“The shepherds returned, glorifying and praising God for all they had heard and seen, as it had been told them.” ~ Luke 2:20

 Her passion continues today, with an art studio in her apartment where she enjoys creating and displaying her artwork with illustrations that convey biblical themes.
 Carolyn’s artwork is also featured on Courage Kenny Cards published by the Courage Kenny Rehabilitation Institute in Minneapolis, MN.
 Carolyn also practices her commitment to scripture by leading a weekly Bible study at Folkestone attended by 15 to 20 residents.
 “It’s such a privilege and a call to share God’s word,” she said.

-Carolyn and John made their home in Edina for over 52 years where they raised their three children.
+Carolyn and Jim made their home in Edina for over 52 years where they raised their three children.
 They moved to Folkestone in November 2015.
 “We really like Folkestone and wanted to make the move together,” she said.
 “It was a big present to our kids,” she added, noting that their decision was especially appreciated by her daughter, Kitty, who lives five blocks away from Folkestone.

 Since 2010, an original painting by a PHS resident or employee has appeared on the annual Christmas card.
 We are blessed to add Carolyn’s gifted work to this tradition.